Little Elm, Texas: Education

-Three school districts primarily serve Little Elm: Little Elm ISD, Frisco ISD, and Denton ISD.
-Generally, the U.S. 380 corridor is served by Denton ISD, the FM 423 corridor and east Little Elm by Frisco ISD, and the rest of Little Elm by Little Elm ISD.
-A small portion of land in city boundaries is also served by Aubrey ISD.
+Three school districts primarily serve Little Elm: Little Elm ISD, Frisco ISD, Denton ISD, and Aubrey ISD.

 The Little Elm Independent School District serves most of the original parts of Little Elm.
 Little Elm ISD is one of the fastest-growing in Denton County.
 The school district finished building its athletic stadium in 2006 located at the intersection of Hart Road and Eldorado Parkway.
 The stadium has a seating capacity of 7,500 with great wheelchair accessibility, a newly renovated video board at the north endzone, and a three level state-of-the-art press box.
 Although the intent is to keep the community a one-high-school town, two new middle schools opened for the 2020–2021 school year.
 Most of the city in LEISD goes to Walker Middle School, while small portions go to Strike Middle School.

 A portion of the city is within the Frisco Independent School District.
 Robertson Elementary, which is in Little Elm, along with Stafford Middle School serve part of Sunset Pointe and Frisco Ranch; with other schools outside the city also serving small portions of the area.
 Lone Star High School also serves most of the city that is under Frisco ISD.

 During the summer of 2016, Denton ISD completed construction on its fourth comprehensive high school, Braswell High School, located at the southeast corner of Navo Road and U.S. 380, to serve the fast-growing University Drive corridor, which is part of Little Elm.
 Along with Braswell, other Denton schools serve the northern area of the city.
 Navo Middle School and Union Park Elementary are located in the city; while Bell Elementary, Paloma Creek Elementary, Providence Elementary, and Rodriguez Middle School serve portions of Little Elm despite being out of the city's boundaries.

 A small chunk of US 380, although uninhabited, is zoned to Prosper ISD.